 Let’s start off with the basics.
 An appeal is a request for a higher court (that is, an appellate court) to review a decision of a lower court (that is, the superior court, commonly referred to as the trial court).

 An appeal is not a new trial.
 When a higher court reviews a lower court’s decision, it reviews the record of what happened in the bench or jury trial to determine if there were legal errors that substantially affected the rights of either party.
+The higher court cannot review new evidence.
 The party appealing — which is typically the defendant — is referred to as the “appellant”.
 The party opposing the appeal — which is usually the prosecution — is referred to as the “respondent”.

 For more information about the types of legal errors and issues that are appropriate grounds for appellate consideration, please review our article on Grounds on Which to Appeal a Criminal Conviction in California.

 As California misdemeanor appellate lawyer John Murray2 explains, “Misdemeanor appeals are processed a bit differently in California than felony appeals.
-For starters, you file a misdemeanor appeal with the “Appellate Division of the Superior Court”.3 You file felony appeals with the California Court of Appeal.”4
+For starters, you file a misdemeanor appeal with the “Appellate Division of the Superior Court of California”.3 You file felony appeals with the California Court of Appeal, not the California Supreme Court.”4

 - the facts of the case, and